Skip to main content

 Immune System C-Reactive Protein (CRP), Inflammatory Cytokines Chronic low-grade inflammation, suppressed adaptive immunity.

 A high allostatic load indicates that the body’s resources are being depleted in the constant effort to adapt.
-The caused by severe stress is a core component of this load.
+The hormonal damage caused by severe stress is a core component of this load.
 The goal of lifestyle interventions is to systematically reduce this burden, allowing the body’s natural healing and regulatory processes to resume normal function.

 Can Lifestyle Interventions Truly Recalibrate the HPA Axis?